zeiss-microscopy/OAD/Machine_Learning/docs/importing_external_networks_in_ZEN.md

 #### Create a Model Specification Object

-The export functions provided by the `czmodel` package expect a `ModelSpec` tuple that features the Keras model to be exported and the corresponding model meda-data.
+The export functions provided by the `czmodel` package expect a `ModelSpec` tuple that features the Keras model to be exported and the corresponding model metadata.

-Therefore, we wrap our model and the `model_metadata` instane into a `ModelSpec` object.
+Therefore, we wrap our model and the `model_metadata` instance into a `ModelSpec` object.

 ```python
 # Define the model metadata